charitoumarianna-wq/example-readme/README.md

 # Example of README.md

-This is an example README file created for the seminar exercise.
+This is an example README file.